Research School for Economic and Social History

 The rise of global history has stimulated comparisons and contrasts and has intensified scholarly exchange through numerous debates.
 The aim of this course is to introduce students into the main debates of global social and economic history.

 The course offers an overview and introduction into the main debates in global economic and social history.
-In the first part, sessions will concern topics such as globalization, the Rise of the West and worldwide inequality, worldwide networks and global-local relations, and the consequences of globalization for identity formation.
-In the second part of the course, a number of in-depth studies related to global history will be taken up, such as migration, the environment, revolutions, economic growth and capitalism, and science and technology.
+In the first part, sessions will concern topics such as globalization, the Rise of the West and worldwide inequality, global-local relations, and the consequences of globalization for identity formation.
+The second part of the course takes up a number of specific fields related to global history, such as migration, environmental history, revolutions, economic growth and capitalism, and science and technology.

 Structure

-The courseconsists of six bi-weekly sessions, in principle at the IISH in Amsterdam, where two senior historians will introduce the different topics.
-The course is concluded by writing an essay (review article) on a debate or a historiographic topic.
-The essays are presented and discussed at a final research seminar at the end of the semester.
-All participants are expected to attend the final research seminar.
+The course consists of six bi-weekly sessions, in principle at the IISH in Amsterdam, where two senior historians will introduce the different topics.
+The course is concluded by writing either a book review (for those taking the course for 5 EC) or an essay (review article) on a debate or a historiographic topic (10 EC). in case the student’s institution requires other EC credits, assignments may be adapted by the coordinators to adequately reflect and match the credits granted.
+The reviews and essays are presented and discussed at the final research seminar at the end of the semester.
+All participants are expected to attend this seminar.

 Course objectives